MomentaiChris26/Chris-Tri-Portfolio/README.md

 ## Purpose

-To demonstrate to employers and general public, my knowledge and application of HTML and CSS.
-Also, website provides links, descriptions and information regarding my skill set, completed projects and enables employers to contact me.
+To demonstrate to potential employers my knowledge and application of HTML and CSS.
+Additionally, portfolio website is used to showcase my past projects.

 ## Target audience